..................................................

 D. Sets or Smaller Groups - Do things like big formal china sets go as one item, or maybe get divided into three or more usable, but partial sets?
 Are kitchen items, clothing, small collectibles, listed item by item or in usable sub-groups?

-E. Listing vs. Donating – It is easy to get rushed and start getting rid of things one personally wouldn’t want, but other heirs might, like old kitchen items, Dad’s ties, a small dinner bell, children’s books, etc.
+E. Listing vs. Donating vs. Garage Sale vs. Dump: – It is easy to get rushed and start getting rid of things one personally wouldn’t want, but other heirs might, like old kitchen items, Dad’s ties, a small dinner bell, children’s books, etc. Rather than making these hard decisions, stuff often gets put into storage for a later date.
+But that often delays settling the estate indefinitely.

 Copyright © 2024 Flathead Probate Concierge - All Rights Reserved.